vidrez/test-Log4Shell/README.md

 **The addresses of the installed applications will be shown at the end of the script**

+## Autorestart (optional)

+To autorestart the docker web app and the minecraft server on system startup/reboot you can add the *autostart.sh* script as a reboot cron by:

+1. Set *autostart.sh* executable with `sudo chmod +x autostart.sh`
+2. Add at the end of the file the line `@reboot /path/to/autostart.sh` changing '/path/to/autostart.sh' with the actual path to the autoscript

 ## Disclaimer

 This script was written only to be able to quickly set up a test environment for the Log4Shell vulnerability (CVE-2021-44228). **Do not use this script on a production server**